Alejog20/Alejog20/README.md

   <tr>
     <td width="50%" valign="top">
       <h3>CSV EDI File Processor</h3>
-      <p>A production-ready Python tool that automates the processing of EDI files.
-It monitors a directory, validates data integrity with Pandas, and handles archives, showcasing robust error handling and efficient data pipeline construction.</p>
+      <p>A production-ready Python tool that automates the processing CSV files to XLSX.
+It monitors Downloads directory, validates data integrity with Pandas, and handles archives, showcasing robust error handling and efficient data pipeline construction.</p>
       <p>
         <a href="https://github.com/Alejog20/csv-processor"><strong>View on GitHub &rarr;</strong></a>
       </p>
     </td>
     <td width="50%" valign="top">
-      <h3>Full-Stack Application (Placeholder)</h3>
+      <h3>Contribution for Full Stack Ecommerce App</h3>
-      <p><i>This is a placeholder.
-Describe your best full-stack project here.
-For example: "A web application for inventory management, featuring a React/TypeScript front-end, a secure FastAPI/Java Spring backend, and a SQL database."</i></p>
+      <p><i>This collaborative project uses Java and Spring in backend and Vanilla JS in the frontend.
+The project is a functional marketplace focused on Colombian indigenous products"</i></p>
       <p>
         <a href="#"><strong>View on GitHub &rarr;</strong></a>
       </p>